 - All students must register for the parking permit for their primary vehicle by logging in to MyCollege.
 Students must then properly display/fully affix it to their primary vehicle.

 - Parking permit can be picked up in the Office of Public Safety.
-For permit pickup students will need to bring the following: DMV registration, driver’s license or a current photo ID.
+For permit pickup, students will need to bring the following: Current DMV registration and driver's license or a current photo ID.
 Students have to pick up their own permit decal.
 They cannot have someone else pick the permit up for them.
 Permits will not be mailed to students.